I just saw a guy serving in Vietnam, John Kerry, giving his reaction to President Bush's speech.

 I greatly appreciate your program and respect your talent in building it the way you have.

-Um the point I had two points that I wanted to get to.
+The point, I had two points that I wanted to get to.

 I was watching the McCain program this Sunday, and I was astonished at how incoherent his argument was with the questioning back and forth.

-And then conversely, how on point Stephen Hadley was later on Fox News.
+And then, conversely, how on point Stephen Hadley was later on Fox News.

-And I thought how absurd that was because the first thing that came to my mind was CIA Colonel Higgins that represented the United States in a UN troop uh uh security group in Lebanon back in the eighties, and how he was abducted, tortured and killed, the video tape was released, his family had to endure that.
+And I thought how absurd that was because the first thing that came to my mind was CIA Colonel Higgins that represented the United States in a UN troop security group in Lebanon back in the 80s and how he was abducted, tortured, and killed.

 And that didn't do anything for him.

-And then secondly Well, but wait a minute now.
+Well, but wait a minute now.

-CIA guy's a spy, you can shoot those people.
+You can shoot those people.

-Well, I no, you can't.
+Well, I, no, you can't.

 I mean, they represent our armed forces regardless of what they do.

-Do you uh I hate giving you the details of this, some people may have forgotten it, but it wasn't that long ago.
+Some people may have forgotten it, but it wasn't that long ago.

 It's in Iraq.